-The University’s alumni portal, the Manchester Network, is hosted by Aluminati Network Group who are contractually bound to provide this service to the University and our alumni, students and supporters.
+The University’s alumni portal, the Manchester Network, is hosted by Aluminati Network Group which is contractually bound to provide this service to the University and our alumni, students and supporters.
 The Manchester Network allows users to update their details online, access a directory of Manchester alumni, and, subject to an individual registrant’s authorisation, participate in online mentoring programmes.
-To enable us to offer this service some of your data will be stored in the Manchester Network.
+To enable us to offer this service, some of your personal information will be stored in the Manchester Network.
 Users are subject to this Privacy Notice and the additional terms and conditions here.

 Tools may be used to help us improve the effectiveness of the University’s communications with you, including tracking whether the emails we send are opened and which links are clicked within a message.
 We monitor website visits and use tools such as Google Analytics to improve our website and services.